Musculoskeletal Ultrasound Guided Joint Injections

 At Rejuvence Medical, we provide several types of musculoskeletal treatments and injections, each tailored to the specific needs of our patients:

-Cortisone injections are the most common type of steroid injection used to reduce inflammation and alleviate pain in joints and soft tissues.
+Steroid injections are used to reduce inflammation and alleviate pain in joints and soft tissues.
 These injections are particularly effective in treating conditions such as arthritis, bursitis, and tendonitis.
 By targeting the inflamed area directly using an ultrasound as a visual guide provides better and longer lasting symptomatic relief, as opposed to surface or blind injections.

 Hyaluronic Acid Injections